AlkOS-Dev/AlkOS/README.md

     This will format all C++ and C source files according to the project's style defined in `.clang-format` file.

-### 🔧 Script Autocompletion
+### 🔧 Shell Completions for Scripts

-AlkOS provides shell autocompletion for all project scripts to improve developer productivity.
-The autocompletion system supports bash, zsh, and fish shells.
+AlkOS provides shell completions for main project scripts to improve developer productivity.
+The completion generator supports bash, zsh, and fish shells.

-#### Setting Up Autocompletion
+#### Setting Up Completions

 1.  **Navigate to the scripts directory:**